List of New Girl characters: Schmidt

-Winston Saint-Marie Schmidt, commonly known simply as Schmidt (Max Greenfield), is the guy who originally posted the online ad for a new roommate.
+Schmidt (Max Greenfield), is one of Jess' new roommates and later Cece's husband.
 He is an overly confident ladies' man who is originally from Long Island, New York.
 While attending Syracuse University, he was very obese, and shared a dorm room with Nick and became life-long friends.
-Since then, he has worked hard to lose weight and to be seen as physically attractive and cool.
+He has OCD.
+Since college, he has worked hard to lose weight and to be seen as physically attractive and cool.
 Because of this, he often says offensive or cocky things, and every time he does, his roommates make him put money in the apartment's "douchebag jar".
 He is relatively wealthy compared to his roommates, having bought the couch and refrigerator, and splurging on things such as an $80 sushi plate; it was also noted that his family spent $40,000 on his Bar Mitzvah.
 Schmidt is a successful marketing associate, the sole male in a female-dominated office, and is known for his numerous flings with women.
-Schmidt's other quirks include a fear of feral cats, especially the one on their apartment's roof; being very controlling and a germophobe when it comes to preparing food; organizing things.
+Schmidt's other quirks include a fear of feral cats, especially the one on their apartment's roof; being very controlling and a germophobe when it comes to preparing food; and organizing the loft.